jamieosull/WindowsApp/README.md

 Then to get the desired result, I defined a tree structure.
 I then get the experssion from result.text and build a tree with it.
 Then the final step is to evaluate tree structure.

-In the Exchange rate, You enter the current exchange rate price of the currency, enter the anount you wish to convert and the answer to calcualted then.
+In the Exchange rate, You enter the current exchange rate price of the currency(e.g USD/JPY = 106.50), enter the amount you wish to convert and the answer is calcualted then.